 Through her lens, Uyar has been documenting various aspects of life from all over Turkey for more than 10 years.

-When asked about the challenges she faces as a photographer Uyar said: “Being a female photographer is [especially] difficult in my country because being a woman has been getting difficult in Turkey… For example, I cannot travel alone in Turkey, there must always be a man with me.”
+When asked about the challenges she faces as a photographer Uyar said: “Being a female photographer is [especially] difficult in my country because being a woman has been getting difficult in Turkey.
+For example, I cannot travel alone.
+There must always be a man with me.”

-“I love travelling and meeting with new people, listening to their stories and experiences and learning their cultures, and I want to show these stories in my photos," she said.
-"Because of economical problems in my country, I cannot afford to travel in other countries as much as I wish.
+“I love travelling and meeting with new people, listening to their stories and experiences, and learning their cultures, and I want to show these stories in my photos," she said.
+"Because of economic problems in my country, I cannot afford to travel to other countries as much as I wish.
 However, my country is full of wonderful places to take photos.
-If I had a chance I would also like to take photos of China, Spain, Northern Lights and Canada.”
+If I had a chance, I would also like to take photos in China, Spain, Northern Ireland and Canada.”

 Uyar says that her photography has been most influenced by greats such as Sebastião Salgado and Henri Cartier Bresson.

-Follow Euronew Travel on Instagram to discover travel photographers from around the world.
+Follow Euronews Travel on Instagram to discover travel photographers from around the world.